Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors: Methodology

 \section{Methodology}

-A key subsystem of many detector designs are the silicon pixel sensors positioned just beyond the collision point to detect the propagation of charged particles from the collision origin.
+A key component of many high energy physics detectors is the system of silicon pixel sensors that detect the propagation of charged particles from the collision origin.
 The spatial position of deposited charge across layers of silicon pixels can allow for reconstruction of a charged particle's trajectory.
 From this trajectory, key information about the particle's true kinematics can be inferred that is ultimately used in a full reconstruction of the collider event.

-The models developed here use a simulated dataset of charged particles passing through a futuristic pixel sensor~\cite{Dickinson2022_Smart_Pixel_Dataset}.
-This dataset contains over 500,000 tracks produced by charged pions in a 3.8 T magnetic field, with kinematics fitted from data collected by the CMS detector~\cite{CMS:2008xjf} during Run 3 of the Large Hadron Collider (LHC).
+The VAE models developed here use a simulated dataset of charged particles passing through a futuristic pixel sensor~\cite{Dickinson2022_Smart_Pixel_Dataset}.
+This dataset contains over 500,000 tracks produced by charged pions in a 3.8 T magnetic field.
+The kinematic properties of these tracks are taken from track kinematics fitted from proton collision data events collected by the CMS detector~\cite{CMS:2008xjf} during Run 2 of the Large Hadron Collider (LHC).
 The simulated detector is an region of $21 \times 13$ pixels of size $50 \mu\text{m} \times 12.5 \mu\text{m}$ located at a radius of 30 mm from the beamline.
 For each particle track, the charges deposited within this pixel region at 8 time slices with intervals of 200 ps are recorded.
 As the magnetic field is parallel to the $x$ direction, only information in the $y$ direction is sensitive to the track's transverse momentum $p_\text{T}$.
 A visual representation of the pixel array accompanied by a description of the readout format is found in Figure \ref{fig:pixel_sensor}.